AT&T Internet: AT&T Internet

 On September 19, 2016, AT&T announced that the "U-verse" brand would no longer apply to its broadband and VoIP phone services, renaming them "AT&T Internet" and "AT&T Phone", respectively, while the AT&T U-verse TV brand was maintained.
 AT&T adopted "AT&T Fiber" as the new brand name for its fiber-based internet service, with the "AT&T Internet" brand continuing to be used for its DSL internet service.

 On April 25, 2017, AT&T reported that it had lost 233,000 subscribers in the first quarter of 2017.

-In 2014, it launched AT&T Fiber in Austin, Texas with 300Mbps speeds, but as of 2014 top download speeds have increased to 1Gbps (1000Mbps).
+In 2014, it launched AT&T Fiber in Austin, Texas with 300 Mbit/s speeds, but as of 2014 top download speeds have increased to 1 Gbit/s (1000 Mbit/s).
 In 2019, AT&T rolled out 100% Fiber Network Powered by AT&T Fiber Live in 84 Metro areas.

 In selected markets, AT&T began to replace AT&T U-verse TV with a new service based on its DirecTV Now platform, AT&T TV, in August 2019.
 On April 3, 2020, AT&T began announcing that U-verse TV would no longer be available to new customers.
 New customers ended up receiving AT&T TV for TV service.
 However, by September 2020 AT&T spokesman Ryan Oliver, when asked if AT&T was still selling U-verse, said that “U-verse is available in select locations,” and "AT&T never stopped selling U-verse", even though an AT&T customer attempted to order U-verse, but ended up receiving 2 boxes of AT&T TV instead.

 In October 2020, the company stopped selling new DSL connections, saying that "We’re beginning to phase out outdated services like DSL ..."
 As of mid-2020, the company had about 650,000 total DSL connections.
 It continues to sell its hybrid-fiber service, sold as “AT&T Internet,” which combines fiber trunk lines with DSL last-mile connections for faster speeds.

 On August 2, 2021, the spinoff of DirecTV was completed.
 AT&T TV (which became DirecTV Stream) and U-verse TV are now wholly owned services of DirecTV.